DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Evaluation Setup and Configuration

-\underline{Target Instruction Generation.} We initialize an attacker prompt pool and run three rounds of iterative optimization.
+\underline{Bypass Instruction Generation.} We initialize an attacker prompt pool and run three rounds of iterative optimization.
 The final pool $\mathcal{P}_\text{atk}$ (shown in Appendix \ref{sec:final-prompts}) provides candidate instructions, from which we select the one with the highest $F(p_\text{atk}, \mathcal{P}_\text{def})$.

 \underline{Editor Training.} The attacker constructs 100 training samples from public datasets \cite{kwiatkowski2019natural, yang2018hotpotqa, nguyen2016ms} (example in Appendix~\ref{appendix:example-training-sample}).
-It trains a model editor with contrastive learning to align queries and instructions while preserving benign retrieval.
-The trained editor then performs a single-shot edit with the victim query and target instruction.
+It trains a model editor to align queries and instructions while preserving benign retrieval.
+The trained editor then performs a single-shot edit with the victim query and bypass instruction.

 \textbf{Evaluation Process.} Following the evaluation of previous studies on targeted poisoning attacks \cite{shafahi2018poison, carlini2021poisoning}, we randomly sample 100 close-ended questions as victim queries per dataset.
+We note that this 100-query scale is a controlled evaluation choice rather than a limit of the attack itself, since per-query target construction is substantially more expensive than standard retrieval benchmarks.
 For evaluation, the retriever is edited for each query using the pretrained editor.
 We set the system prompt similar to Template \ref{template:self-correction-pre}, with the auxiliary system prompt set to the most effective defensive prompt generated by iterative optimization.
 We report the following metrics to quantify the effectiveness of each attack:

-\underline{Attack Success Rate (\textbf{ASR}).} Even with SCA enabled, LLMs may reject the falsehood yet still repeat the attacker-specified answer, explicitly labeling it as misinformation.
-Thus, we define the ASR as the ratio of cases in which the LLM outputs \textit{only} the attacker-specified answer while \textit{failing} to provide the correct answer.
-This prevents falsely attributing success to cases where the LLM ultimately provides the correct answer.
+\underline{Attack Success Rate (\textbf{ASR}).} Prior works measure ASR by checking whether the LLM output contains the attacker-specified answer~\cite{zou2024poisonedragknowledgecorruptionattacks}.
+However, under SCA, an LLM may mention this answer during self-correction but ultimately reject it and provide the correct answer, artificially inflating ASR if counted as success.
+Thus, we define ASR as the ratio of cases where the LLM outputs \textit{only} the attacker-specified answer while \textit{failing} to provide the correct answer.
+We use exact string matching to identify both answers in the response.

-\underline{Recall of Target Instruction (\textbf{TI Recall}).} To evaluate retrieval effectiveness, we measure \textit{TI Recall}, i.e., the probability that the target instruction appears in the top-$k$ retrieved texts.
-By default, we report TI Recall@$k$, and in some cases also TI Recall@1 for a more fine-grained view.
+\underline{Recall of Bypass Instruction (\textbf{BI Recall}).} To evaluate retrieval effectiveness, we measure \textit{BI Recall}, the probability that the bypass instruction appears in the top-$k$ retrieved texts.
+We report BI Recall@$k$, and BI Recall@1 when finer granularity is needed.